A lot or a little?

 What poses potential trouble for Total DramaRama isn't its content or target audience of grade schoolers but the crossover between this show and the ones that preceded it, which are geared toward older viewers.
 Total Drama fans who tune in for DramaRama will appreciate the humor in seeing these familiar characters' big personalities in little bodies, but if this is your kids' introduction to the Drama crew, know that the other series aren't as innocuous as this one.

 Families can talk about stereotypes.
 Are the stereotypes that exist among the characters in this series funny?
 Are they fair?
 Should people be defined by their most prominent character traits?
 Does Total DramaRama allow us to dig deeper into the characters to understand them better, or are they mostly superficial?

-Do the characters set out to make things difficult for their teacher, or is it just a byproduct of their actions?
+Do the characters set out to make things difficult for their teacher, or is that just a byproduct of their actions?
 In contrast to what they experience, how do our mistakes help us learn important lessons?
 Why do TV characters not seem to encounter consequences like we do in real life?